kellan/laughingmeme/_posts/asides/2007-09-12-aidan-the-increases-in-human-intelligence-that-have-evolved-since-our-split-with-living-relatives-have-been-driven-significantly-by-specific-need-for-social-processing-skills-rather-than-a-drive-towar.md

 ---
 id: 3704
-title: 'Aidan: &#8220;the increases in human intelligence that have evolved since our split with living relatives have been driven significantly by specific need for social processing skills rather than a drive toward general intelligence.&#8221;'
+title: 'Aidan: "the increases in human intelligence that have evolved since our split with living relatives have been driven significantly by specific need for social processing skills rather than a drive toward general intelligence."'
 date: '2007-09-12T11:11:07+00:00'
 author: Kellan
 layout: post